douglascraigschmidt/LiveLessons/Java8/README.md

 . ex9 - This example showcases the use of a Java 8 ConcurrentHashMap
   and a Java SynchronizedMap together with Java 8 Function-based method references to compute/cache/retrieve prime numbers.
+This example also demonstrates the use of stream slicing with takeWhile() and dropWhile().

 . ex10 - This example shows the use of predicate lambda expressions in the context of a Java ConcurrentHashMap removeIf() method.